 LESSONS: We have presented a rare case of a PNS involving both the central and peripheral nervous systems.
 The clinical features of this case indicated anti-Ma2-associated encephalitis and chronic inflammatory demyelinating polyneuropathy.
 PET-CT played a critical role in enabling early diagnosis and prompt treatment in this case.

-Infections (5), Central Nervous System Infections (1), Leukocytosis (1), more mentions
+Infectious Diseases (2) Infections (2), Central Nervous System Infections (2), Meningitis (1), more mentions

-Infectious Diseases (1) Infections (3), Cryptococcosis (1), Central Nervous System Infections (1), more mentions
+Infectious Diseases (1) Communicable Diseases (1), Central Nervous System Infections (1), Meningitis (1), more mentions

 RATIONALE: Spinal epidural abscess is an uncommon complication in clinical practice.
 If the abscess is large enough, the patient will rapidly develop neurologic signs of spinal injury, and urgent neurosurgical intervention may be required.